What are the day-to-day operations of this route?

 What type of vehicle do I need?

-The current owner services the route using a 2005 GMC 3500 16′ truck (242,000 miles) that is included in the purchase.
-Estimated value is $4,000.
+The current owner services the route using a 2007 Chevy Box Truck that is included in the purchase.
 Common delivery vehicles used for this type of business are step vans, box trucks and cargo trailers.
 When considering an additional truck purchase, Routes For Sale recommends MAG Trucks.

 What is the Gross vs the Net income?